DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 usermod -aG sudo brian
 ```

-* I logout of the root account for the container:
+* I log out of the root account for the container:

 ```bash